Getting to Know Indianapolis, IN

 Indianapolis Spectator Sports

-When it comes to the Indy sports scene, the Colts enjoy wild popularity, but the Indy 500 is the king.
+When it comes to the Indy sports scene, the Pacers and Colts are popular, the University of Indiana Hoosiers are big in basketball, but the Indy 500 is king.
 As the race weekend's schedule of activities takes over the city on Memorial Day, hotels fill up and restaurants will be packed, which means it could be a great time to rent out your apartment's guest bedroom if you have one!

 For Indy Families with Kids

-From the enormous Indianapolis Zoo to the award-winning Children's Museum of Indianapolis--home to the skull of a newly discovered dinosaur--families can find fun for all ages throughout the city.
-For parents planning for their children's educational needs, the Glendale and Allisonville communities are regularly recognized for their top-notch schools.
+From the enormous Indianapolis Zoo to the award-winning Children's Museum of Indianapolis, families can find fun for all ages throughout the city.

 Indianapolis Outdoor Living & Natural Beauty

-With expansive state and city park systems that include the sprawling waterfront forests of Eagle Creek Park, Indianapolis makes it easy for residents to appreciate the beauty of the city's natural surroundings.
+With expansive state and city park systems, such as the sprawling waterfront forests of Eagle Creek Park, Indianapolis makes it easy for residents to appreciate the beauty of the city's natural surroundings.